wolearyc/ramannoodle/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to ramannoodle's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**ramannoodle** is a Python library facilitating (relatively) fast generation of Raman spectra from molecular dynamics trajectories.

+For now, this library interfaces only with VASP.
+This library also has a name which is very funny.

 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.